 When you talk about larger-than-life sports stars, Shaquille O’Neal is right up there with the best of them.
-Truthfully, the only thing bigger than this basketball legend’s 7-foot-1, 325-pound stature is his personality!
+Truthfully, I think that O’Neal’s stature is dwarfed by his personality if that is possible? the only thing bigger than this basketball legend’s 7-foot-1, 325-pound stature is his personality!

 Since he retired from the game of basketball, this superstar of the hardwood has transcended the world of sport and transformed into a true household name.
 Yet, despite his ever-growing popularity and fame, there are still a lot of things about his private life that he doesn’t reveal to the public.